-There are many ways to tap into this with teams at your FEC.
+There are many ways to tap into this with teams at your park or FEC.
 Perhaps you invite them to create training videos to help teammates with some aspect of the job or you host a Choose Your Own Project Competition similar to Google’s 20% “Side Project” Initiative.
 At CenterEdge, we recently held a “Hackathon” where teams were invited to submit ideas for projects that would benefit clients, coworkers or the company.
 Projects were selected by vote and teams were assembled for a fixed time to work on and present the results.
 Winning groups won accolades and prizes and several of the projects will be followed through to completion.

 But that’s not all, when surveyed, participants in the CenterEdge Hackathon shared an increased sense of accomplishment, creativity and a higher amount of empathy for teammates.
 One participant said, “I was impressed by the amount of talent shown by all of the teams.
 We often find ourselves working with the same groups of people over and over, so it is great to have the opportunity to see what great things people throughout the organization are capable of.
 I definitely feel more confident in those around me and feel like with the groups of people we have in the organization there are very few challenges we cannot overcome.”
 Again, this is the power of inspired minds working together.